I'm feeling really excited.

 A report on New Hampshire's climate got her attention.

-And reading that report, you kno two things that confirmed my exp One was that the Gulf of Maine i really fast.
+And reading that report, you know, I saw two things that confirmed my experience.

-It's one of the fastest warming of water on Earth.
+It's one of the fastest warming bodies of water on Earth.

 Oh, look at those beautiful spruce laden hills.